10 Reasons Why Small Businesses Fail & How to Avoid Them

 Sure, you'll find many companies who offer the same or similar services.
 And they do reasonably well.
 But if you want to stand out from the crowd, you have to offer what nobody else is offering, or create a service or product that is a cut above the others.

 Part of succeeding is being able to predict 'the next big thing'.
 You need to be able to understand how people behave, what they want and how you can give it to them.
-You have to understand the causes of human behaviour to the extent that you know instinctively what your audience will need next.
+You have to understand human behaviour to the extent that you know instinctively what your audience will need next.
 Then you can give it to them.

 You must be willing to offer something new and exciting just as they realise they need it.
 Those are the tools you need to succeed.

-3. Insufficient start-up costs
+3. Insufficient Start-Up Costs

-So it’s a good idea to do your homework and find out exactly how much capital you would need to have in your bank account to keep your business going until it’s on its feet.
+Do your homework and find out exactly how much capital you would need to have in your bank account to keep your business going until it’s on its feet.

-Financial specialists will help you work out your business' goals.
+Financial specialists will help you work out your business goals.
 It’s important to set up payment terms with suppliers.
 If you do this, it will help you meet your financial commitments.
 You need to have an idea of how much cash you will be paying out, and how much cash your company will eventually accrue as profit.

 Human resources is another field entirely.
 Hiring and retaining good staff is essential.
 Hiring friends and family members often isn’t the answer for small business owners.

 You can’t start a business and expect it to succeed without having a proper marketing and promotions plan in place.
 Nobody is going to buy your product or service if they have no idea it exists.
-You need to make sure that you have customers ready to buy, and to do that, you need to implement a good sales and marketing strategy with all the relevant information.
+You need to ensure that you have customers ready to buy, and to do that, you need to implement a good sales and marketing strategy with all the relevant information.

 There are several different ways to market a product or service.
 You need to find out what would work best for your business.

-Make sure that you constantly return phone calls or emails from your customer base and your suppliers.
+Ensure you constantly return phone calls or emails from your customer base and your suppliers.
 Keep day to day communication open at all times.

 Follow up.
 Keep those relationships on an even keel.
 Be professional at all times.
 The more you communicate with them, the more likely they are to communicate with you.